payskyCompany/paybutton-sdk/README.md

 6) Transaction Reference Number.
 [Optional]

 Note That:
-You shoud keep your secure hash and merchant id and terminal id with encryption before save them in storage if you want.
+You shoud keep your secure hash key and merchant id and terminal id with encryption before save them in storage if you want.
 ​
 ```java